Talent Strategy

 Which is cheaper?

-They're priced differently — augmentation per seat, outsourcing per project — so neither is reliably cheaper.
+They're priced differently, augmentation per seat and outsourcing per project, so neither is reliably cheaper.
 The real cost difference shows up in control and rework risk.

 Can I use both?